Your Guide to E-Numbers

 How do I Read These E-Numbers?

-We can actually categorize these E-numbers into 9 types:
+We can actually categorise these E-numbers into 9 types:

 You Should Watch Out for These E-Numbers